k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor.md

 ![image](/articles/99_Broadway/images/99_03_actor_remark.PNG)

-Notes that if you export the Actor and create an Actor Type based on the exported Actor, the remark of the Actor is copied to the description of the newly created Actor Type.
+Note that if you export an Actor and create an Actor Type based on it, the Actor's remarks are copied to the description of the new Actor Type.

 [![Previous](/articles/images/Previous.png)](articles/99_Broadway/02_broadway_high_level_components.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](/articles/99_Broadway/04_built_in_actor_types.md)